Cram\'{e}r moderate deviations for a supercritical Galton-Watson process: Main results

-Thus $(H_{n_0, n})_{n\geq1}$ is the standardized process for the estimator $\widehat{m}_n$.
+and thus it gives a suitable norming of the error term $\widehat{m}_n -m $.
+It is easy to check that Thus $H_{n_0, n}$ is a standardized martingale, and $(H_{n_0, n})_{n\geq1}$ is the standardized process for the estimator $\widehat{m}_n$.
 We have the following Cram\'{e}r moderate deviation result with respect to $H_{n_0, n}.$ \begin{theorem} Assume that there exists a positive constant $c$ such that

 Then the following equalities hold for all $0\leq x = o( \sqrt{n} ),$

 and

 as $ n \rightarrow \infty.$ \end{theorem}